dkutny/nano/README.md

 The LLM might generate tokens outside of these tags.
 These are most likeley thoughts and should not be displayed to the user.
 ## Known issues
+- The `<Answer>` is rendered on second runs, but shouldn't be.
+- New messages make widgets and plansdisappear.